jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 If you believe in yourself.

-<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SlimGleefulDuiker' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+<div style='position:relative; padding-bottom:calc(36.25% + 44px)'><iframe src='https://gfycat.com/ifr/SlimGleefulDuiker' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-<a href="https://gfycat.com/ifr/SlimGleefulDuiker" target="_blank" class="button small">Reader</a>

 _Each improvement in graphics is your cyborgology growing up.
 It means you have better education, cancer research, crime-fighting, electricity generation, product design and manufacturing, and so much more.
 But only if you become a player god.
-Credit: [Data Radar](https://www.youtube.com/watch?v=3H6hnFV-nDU)._
+Credit: [Data Radar](https://www.youtube.com/watch?v=3H6hnFV-nDU)._ [Reader Mode.](https://gfycat.com/ifr/SlimGleefulDuiker)

 ## Extras Die-Off